Taking the Placement Test(s)

 Bring a single quarter

 Call if you have questions

 Which photo ID's can I use?

-The following forms of photo identification are accepted by Student Assessment Services for PLACEMENT TESTS only
+The following forms of photo identification are accepted by the Testing Center for PLACEMENT TESTS only

 - PGCC student ID or employee ID card (w/name & photo)